-- Serve as an advocate of children.
+- Serve as an advocate of children and their parents.

 - Expect high performance from yourself and your children.